heggy231/wdi-capstone-project-4-zom/step-by-step.md

 2) get the signin form to look like the register.html by updating class in forms.py, import macros.html

 3) create database  for register, model > after that register.html so the register can insert user in `app.py` route
+  - remember to call models.initialize() in app.py at this point!!

   - important resource: data type for peewee